razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 ### Part2: Building the Redis puller

-Next we build an engine that will allow to subscribe many reactive streams and keep them open, limited by the allocated memory.
+Next we build an engine that will allow us to subscribe to many reactive streams and keep them open, limited by the allocated memory.
 Then as soon as new data arrives in Redis, it pulls the new data and sends it to the correct streams.
 We will call this engine `RedisPuller`.

 There are 2 sides of this puller engine.
 One to add and remove the API event streams and second to pull real-time data regularly from Redis and publish it to the correct API event stream.
 Both of these sides will use a Map data structure to keep all open API event streams: